navid0308/A1Evo_MJ_Custom/README.md

 * Allow more granular leveling, especially in the bass region - this improves subwoofer target tracking for difficult responses.
 * Reorganized a lot of sanity checks and initial boot up logic for better measurement checking & error handling.

+### Update 8/21/2025 PureEQ v1.0.1 changelog -
+* Figured out why DE would get greyed out - if it was clicked before an ady was uploaded, it would just disable itself.
+This behavior is now fixed.
+* The option will only get greyed out now if an ady without a center is uploaded.
+* Cfinal measurement will now have "DE" in the name if dialogue enhancer is used.
+* Versioning added to top right of script instead of in the logs.

 ### Update 8/20/2025 PureEQ v1 changelog -
 PureEQ has now been merged to the main branch.
 Here's the changelog for PureEQ v1:
 * Midrange focused leveling to improve imaging